On the homotopy type of complexes of graphs with bounded domination number: Acyclicity

-Equality symbol at the third node in item (6) is meant to highlight that the condition $2<a$ is forced, for otherwise the node would lie outside $R_{12}^n$.
-A similar situation holds at the second node in item (7). \end{proof}
+What is relevant for us is that all of these paths are non-cycles of length at most 3. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{inicioinductivo}] Recall from Example~\ref{d42} that $D_{4,2}$ is the complex with 2-dimen\-sional facets (i.e., maximal faces) $12|13|23$, $12|14|24$, $13|14|34$ and $23|24|34$, and 4-dimen\-sional facets $12|13|24|34$, $12|14|23|34$ and $13|14|23|24$.
+\begin{proof}[Proof of Proposition~\ref{inicioinductivo}] This is a strightforward calculation.
+Recall from Example~\ref{d42} that $D_{4,2}$ is the complex with 2-dimen\-sional facets (i.e., maximal faces) $12|13|23$, $12|14|24$, $13|14|34$ and $23|24|34$, and 3-dimen\-sional facets $12|13|24|34$, $12|14|23|34$ and $13|14|23|24$.
 Four of these seven facets contain the edge $12$ and, therefore, (together with their faces) lie in $X_{12}$.
-Thus, $R_{12}$ is made of some of the (1, 2 and 3 dimensional, in view of the paragraph following Remark~\ref{not12}) faces of the facets $13|14|34$, $23|24|34$ and $13|14|23|24$.
-Explicitly, and by direct inspection (keeping in mind~(\ref{r12})), $R_{12}$ consists of the nine simplices indicated in the following table, where rows indicate the facet giving rise to the shown face of $R_{12}$:
+Thus, $R_{12}$ consists of (some) faces of the facets $13|14|34$, $23|24|34$ and $13|14|23|24$, and such faces have dimensions in between 1 and 3, in view of Remark~\ref{not12}.
+Explicitly, and by direct inspection (keeping in mind Equation~(\ref{r12}) in Proposition~\ref{summa}), $R_{12}$ consists of the nine simplices indicated in the following table, where rows indicate the facet giving rise to the shown face of $R_{12}$:

 \centerline{ }

 The acyclicity of $\mathcal{Q}_1^2$ is now evident from its modified Hasse diagram:

 \raisebox{-2.3mm}{$ $} \end{proof}